Ezinnem/portfolio/README.md

 # Portfolio

-A portfolio website built using React.
+A Portfolio website built using React.

 ## Features:
 1. Displays the projects that has been worked on and deployed.